GH05TCREW/winsecMCP/README.md

-# Windows Security MCP (winsecMCP)

-An AI-powered agent for automating Windows security hardening tasks.

 ## Overview

-winsecMCP is a Python-based security tool that helps administrators automate Windows security configuration.
+winsecMCP is a Python-based MCP server with Claude for client that helps administrators automate Windows security configuration.
 It provides a set of tools to check and modify security settings including:

 - Firewall configuration
 - Remote Desktop Protocol (RDP) settings